druckgott/getswitchesWdgets/README.md

   * you are wellcome to commit a config for your radio here
   * as example you can take the t15.lua config and only change the positions values and so on
   * other people can use your config then

+## Other informations
+* If a switch have two sound file on one switch it will toggle the two ore more soundfilenames.
+You can change the time for toggling in the WIDGETSconfig

 ## Whats not working
 * currently the SW1 to SW6 switches and the poti is not working.
 Only SA-SH (depending on your radio)